cthoyt/cthoyt.github.io/_posts/2026/2026-08-17-predicted-mapping-evaluation-implementation.md

 more improvement in integration of various components of the mapping prediction, curation, and publication stack to support the most downstream tasks that actually consume mappings.

+---

+in case you're wondering, it took about 8-10 days to do all the implementation and write these posts. it's finally raining in Bonn, and I'm feeling good about finishing this up.